 Here are four reasons you should buy a home with cash:

 1. Cash offers stand out.

 4. When you sell, you keep the profit with no mortgage to pay off.

 1. Cash Offers Stand Out

-Especially in a market where homebuying is extremely competitive, an all-cash offer can provide the needed leg up to get the seller to consider your offer more seriously than others.
+Especially if you’re looking to buy an in-demand house getting a lot of interest, an all-cash offer can provide the needed leg up to get the seller to consider your offer more seriously than others.
 You may not even be the highest bidder, but the seller knows a cash offer will make the closing process easier.